Cretezy/Swap/README.md

 SwapUbuntu
 ==========

+> *Note*: Use the new script: https://github.com/CraftThatBlock/Swap
+>
+> This one still works fine, but the new works on nearly every distro.

 Simple swap setup script for Ubuntu (14.04)

 Swap is an area on a hard drive that has been designated as a place where the operating system can temporarily store data that it can no longer hold in RAM.